oracle-livelabs/oci/apps-cloud-adventure-cio/02-extend/extend.md

 * Use the embedded Visual Builder capabilities to build a new, simplified Supplier Screen.

-## Task 1: Guided Journeys with User Defined Content
+## Task 1: Guided Journeys with User Defined Content (WORK IN PROGRESS)

 1. To see how you can create Guided Journeys to provide additional information, including external information, to your users..